 The Shiloh Museum offers a variety of programs, events, and educational resources for people of all ages, from preschool children to senior adults.

-School programs include field trips and classroom visits, discovery boxes for loan, and professional development workshops for teachers.
+School programs include field trips and classroom visits, discovery boxes and artifact boxes for loan, and professional development workshops for teachers.

 Adult programs include our monthly Shiloh Sandwiched-In series (held on the third Wednesday of the month at noon), and outreach programs for civic clubs, church groups, etc.

-Our podcast series offers a variety of audio and video programs about Ozark history you can download and enjoy at your leisure.
+Our podcast series on iTunes and our YouTube channel offer a variety of programs about Ozark history you can enjoy at your leisure.

 Digging up potatoes during History Camp.